awj/awj.github.io/_dnd/a-mystery-in-ardea-dm.md

 If the party is stalled, Gar fetches them in town after seeing the Reaper near his flock.

-The party sees Wailing Reaper kill one of Gar's sheep with a scyth.
+The party sees the Wailing Reaper kill one of Gar's sheep with a scyth.
 Gar cries out as seeing this, which causes the Reaper to attack the party.
+If Gar somehow isn't there, the Reaper heads in their direction "unprompted". (because Lysandre is directing it)

+After the party finishes the encounter, Lysandre says she thinks the skeleton is Anodea's, and the naval officer must have disturbed it while he was poking around.

+Detect Magic or Arcana (20): The skeleton was raised with animate dead Medicine (15): The skeleton looks too "new" to be Anodea.
+It's definitely not 100 years old.
-Detect Magic: they determine that the skeleton was raised with animate dead Perception (15): There's a lingering smell on the cloak that seems familiar from town, which they put together as Lysandre's shop if they return to it.
+Perception (15): There's a lingering smell on the cloak that seems familiar from town, which they put together as Lysandre's shop if they return to it.
 Investigation (20): Taking the cloak into town and asking around finds someone who recognizes it as belonging to Lysandre